opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Overview
 ''''''''

-This tutorial shows the usual workflow when OVS configuration is transformed to corresponding SFC objects (in this case SFF).
+This tutorial shows the usual work flow when OVS configuration is transformed to corresponding SFC objects (in this case SFF).

-Prerequisities
+Prerequisites
 ''''''''''''''

 -  Open vSwitch installed (ovs-vsctl command available in shell)